 LATEST LOCAL CRIMES INFO

-Burglaries occurred in King Edward Road, View Road, Mill Lane, Warrington Road and Mooreway.
+In Rainhill Village, the following areas were affected by car crime and burglary:-Burglaries occurred in King Edward Road, View Road, Mill Lane, Warrington Road and Mooreway.

 Cars were broken into in Station Street, Norlands Lane and St James Mount.